-The school designated in this field will associate courses in your file to the selected school.
+The school designated in this field associates courses in your file to the selected school.
 Alternatively, you may add a School column in your file to associate courses to a particular school by selecting Use Import File.

-If you have selected Select Periods in the Grading Period(s) area of this screen, the grading periods listed are the grading periods you’ve created through System Settings > Grade Settings.
-The grading periods you select during this import will associate the courses in the file to all selected grading periods.
+If you have selected Select Periods in the Grading Period(s) area of this screen, the grading periods listed are the grading periods you’ve created through School Management: Grade Settings.
+Check the box next to a grading period to associate all the courses in the file to all of the selected grading periods.

-If you have sub-periods within any of your grading periods, you only need to map your .csv file to the main grading period(s).
-For example, mapping your file to the year-long period will automatically associate the course with all sub-periods such as semesters and quarters.
+If you have sub-periods within any of your grading periods, you only need to map your CSV file to the main grading period(s).
+For example, mapping your file to the year-long period automatically associates the course with all sub-periods such as semesters and quarters.

-So, if your school's grading periods include one year-long grading period, with semester-long sub-periods, like this:
+So, if your school's grading periods include semester-long grading periods, with sub-periods for each quarter, like this:

-And you can map the file only to the year-long grading period in the Import screen:
+Then, map the file to the year-long grading period in the Import screen:

 Update existing records

-Selecting this option will locate existing course sections by Course Code and Section Code/Section School Code, and update new information from the XLS or CSV file.
-Importing an empty column will not remove information from Schoology.
-For example, if you import a file with no course description, the update will not remove existing course descriptions from Schoology.
+Selecting this option locates existing course sections by Course Code and Section Code/Section School Code, and updates new information from the XLS or CSV file.
+Importing an empty column does not remove information from Schoology.
+For example, importing a file with no course description does not remove existing course descriptions from Schoology.